lenikanuffer/lenikanuffer/README.md

 ### :relaxed: Hello!
 My name is Lenika

  <img src="https://komarev.com/ghpvc/?username=lenikanuffer" alt="page views">

-🇨🇱 I come from Chile

-🏠 I currently live in Berlin, Germany
+🏠 I am based in Berlin, Germany.

-🎨 I am a visual artist, learning how to code 💻
+🎨 I am a visual artist, and aspiring Frontend developer.

+I would love to collaborate on projects related to plants :herb:, animals :ram:, and mental health.

+I can work in HTML, CSS, JavaScript, and React using libraries and frameworks.
+Besides, I know how to work on Figma, Storybook, and Adobe Photoshop and InDesign.

+I am currently working on Buenamano's website (An amazing ice cream factory in Chile, owned by two amazing friends!).
+I will be publishing it soon!

-You can contact me by <a href="mailto:nufferlenika@gmail.com"><b>email</b></a>
+You can contact me by <a href="mailto:nufferlenika@gmail.com"><b>email</b></a>.
-or send me a letter 💌.